 The Student Union, located in 236 Mendenhall Student Center, serves as the principal student programming organization at East Carolina University.
-The Student Union is responsible for providing a balanced program of social, recreational, and cultural events for the entire university family, aiming to make free-time activity complementary to study.
-All students are eligible to apply for membership on any one of the following Student Union committees: films, popular entertainment, cultural awareness, Spectrum, lecture, visual arts, marketing, and Barefoot.
+The Student Union is responsible for providing a balanced program of social, cultural, recreational, entertaining programs, and cultural events for the entire university family.